 A COP for all “Parties to the Convention” is held each year either in Bonn, the headquarters of the secretariat, or on a rotational basis in one country of the five UN regional groups.
 Each COP is an opportunity to review the application of the Convention, give details on the implementation of the decisions and negotiate new commitments with individual or shared objectives.
 Decisions are taken by consensus.

-The COPs bring together the representatives from each UNFCCC signatory country, which in 2019 comprised 196 States and the European Union.
-The UNFCCC is therefore a universal convention but the COPs also involve non-State players such as governmental and non-governmental organizations, local government bodies, unions, businesses, scientists and young people.
+COPs bring together representatives from each UNFCCC signatory country, which in 2019 comprised 196 States and the European Union.
+The UNFCCC is thus a universal convention.
+COP sessions also bring in non-state actors, including governmental and non-governmental organizations, local government bodies, trade unions, businesses, scientists and youth representatives.

 The United Nations organizations also take part in these discussions, each in their area of expertise.